mchasteen/k8s-homelab/README.md

 kubectl apply -f metallb_config.yaml
 ```

+*Note: Notice in some of these helm chart version is explicitly specified.
+The version setting keeps kubernetes from going out and trying to download the newest helm chart settings or images when something restarts or your cluster is booting because the .
+I had the issue where I didn't set a version on something and it caused other services that depended on it to not come online.*

-## 2. Install Nginx Ingress Controller
+## Install Nginx Ingress Controller
-To intall Nginx, run the following:
+The out-of-the-box nginx ingress controller is sufficent for now.
+To intall/deploy nginx, run the following:

 ```
 helm upgrade --install ingress-nginx ingress-nginx \